openshift-homeroom/workshop-dashboard/README.md

 The workshop content when the above command is used will be some sample content used to test the environment is working correctly.

-If you know the name of a custom workshop image hosted on an image registry, which has someone has created, you can deploy it by providing the ``TERMINAL_IMAGE`` template parameter:
+If you know the name of a custom workshop image hosted on an image registry, which someone has created, you can deploy it by providing the ``TERMINAL_IMAGE`` template parameter:

 ```
 oc new-app https://raw.githubusercontent.com/openshift-labs/workshop-dashboard/master/templates/production.json --param TERMINAL_IMAGE="quay.io/openshiftlabs/lab-kubernetes-fundamentals:master"